shazm12/bitespeed-assignment/README.md

 <h1>Features</h1>
 The API has two endpoints- <br />

-1.  `/` - Responds with 'Express + Typescript Server'.
+1.  `/` (GET) - Responds with 'Express + Typescript Server'.

-2.  `/api/contact/create` - To create a new Contact Details which will also link the current Contact Details with existing one based on phone number and email.
+2.  `/api/contact/create`(POST) - To create a new Contact Details which will also link the current Contact Details with existing one based on phone number and email.
 Example of request body-

 ```javascript